kedacore/http-add-on/docs/use_cases.md

 Moving this application to Kubernetes may make sense for several reasons, but the pros and cons of that decision are out of scope of this document.

-If the application _is_ being moved to Kubernetes, though, a `Deployment`, `Service`, and several other resources will need to be created.
-Several other things may need to be changed, like CI/CD pipelines, ingress controllers, and so on.
-Once done, the application will successfully be running in production on Kubernetes.
+### How You'd Move This Application to KEDA-HTTP

+If the application _is_ being moved to Kubernetes, you would follow these steps to get it autoscaling and routing with KEDA-HTTP:

+- Create a `Deployment` and `Service`
-To add intelligent routing and autoscaling to the infrastructure, the HTTP Add On will need to be [installed](./install.md) and a single `HTTPScaledObject` created in the same namespace as the application's `Deployment` is running.
+- [Install](./install.md) the HTTP Add On
+- Create a single `HTTPScaledObject` in the same namespace as the `Deployment` and `Service` you created

 At that point, the operator will create the proper autoscaling and routing infrastructure behind the scenes and the application will be ready to scale.